Types Of Pliers And How To Use Them

 With so many options on the market, deciding what tools you need can feel overwhelming.

-But for us, it mostly comes down to three things: shape, size, and surface.
+But for us, it mostly comes down to shape, size, and surface.

 For instance, those doing jobs in small spaces may select a tapered, snipe-nosed shape, for greater precision.

-Utility workers and tradespeople may choose a larger sized tool, to ensure greater leverage for heavy-duty tasks.
+Utility workers and tradespeople may choose a larger tool to ensure greater leverage for heavy-duty tasks.

 Meanwhile, jewellers might want to select jaws with a smooth, soft plastic surface, to avoid marking or damaging soft materials like gold, silver or coloured wire.